Agentic Much? Adoption of Coding Agents on GitHub: Related work

 \paragraph{Observation studies} Barke \etal \cite{barke2023grounded} observed 20 participants using Grounded Theory.
 They identified two fundamental usage modes: \emph{acceleration}, where developers have clear implementation goals and prefer small, quickly-validated suggestions to maintain flow; and \emph{exploration}, where developers lack clear plans (e.g., working with unfamiliar APIs) and prefer larger suggestions as starting points.
-This framework explains much of the variation in how developers interact with AI assistants.
+This framework explains much of the variation in how developers interact with AI assistants. {Barke \etal \cite{barke2023grounded} identified two primary usage modes for developers: \emph{acceleration}—where developers with clear goals prefer small, quickly-validated suggestions to maintain flow—and \emph{exploration}—where developers lacking clear plans (e.g., with unfamiliar APIs) favor larger suggestions as starting points.
+Mozannar \etal \cite{mozannar2022reading} found developers spent 22\% of time evaluating Copilot suggestions versus only 14\% writing new code, indicating that acceptance rates mask the true cognitive effort of AI-assisted programming.}

 \paragraph{Surveys and interviews} Liang \etal \cite{liang2024large} surveyed 410 developers, identifying successful use cases (boilerplate, proof of concepts) and barriers (validation time, non-functional requirements).
 Mozannar \etal \cite{mozannar2022reading} observed 21 programmers: participants spent 22\% of time evaluating Copilot suggestions versus only 14\% writing new functionality.
-This suggests that common metrics like acceptance rate significantly underestimate the cognitive overhead and time investment required for AI-assisted programming.
-Wang \etal \cite{wang2023investigating} studied trust in AI assistants through interviews with developers based on real-world Copilot usage.
-Developers emphasized understanding Copilot's limitations and expressed concerns about negative impacts on learning—a key consideration for software engineering practice and education.
+This suggests that common metrics like acceptance rate significantly underestimate the cognitive overhead and time investment required for AI-assisted programming.{} Wang \etal \cite{wang2023investigating} studied trust in AI assistants through interviews with developers based on real-world Copilot usage.
+Developers emphasized understanding Copilot's limitations and expressed concerns about negative impacts on learning—a key consideration for software engineering practice and education.{}